 I’m going to blow your mind real quick, ok?

-You don’t need ANY of these things to have a business.
+You don’t need ANY of these things to have a health coaching business.
 I have absolutely zero business cards or printed marketing materials.
 And I’m doing just fine.

 Here’s what I do instead.